 |Total Hours: 124|

-Approved natural science (N) electives include: BSC 114 Principles Of Biology I, BSC 115 Laboratory Biology I, GEO 101 The Dynamic Earth, ECE 320 Fundmtl Electrical Engr, ME 216 Thermal Engineering Survey, AEM 311 Fluid Mechanics, GY 102 Earth Surface Processes, and GY 207 Field Studies in Water and Climate.
+Approved natural science (N) electives include: BSC 114 Principles Of Biology I, BSC 115 Laboratory Biology I, GEO 101 The Dynamic Earth, ECE 320 Fundmtl Electrical Engr, ME 216 Thermal Engineering Survey, AEM 311 Fluid Mechanics, GY 102 Earth Surface Processes, and GY 207 Field Water and Climate.

 A six-hour sequence in either HI/SB or HU/L/FA core classes is required.
 Students are encouraged to consider EC 110 Principles of Microeconomics as an SB, CE 220 Society Infrastruct & Environm as an SB, and/or a foreign language as an HU.